 It is designed to provide regular income to individuals after retirement.
 This scheme is open to all citizens of India, including employees from the public, private, and unorganised sectors.

-The key features of the National Pension System (NPS) include:
+Features of National Pension System (NPS) include:

 Voluntary Retirement Savings: